PavanRangani/docs/docs/prd/tax/entity-status.md

     - Name of Legal Entity
   - Role
     - Applicable only for `Partnership`, `Foundation` and `Trust`.
+    - If entity name is too long, shows elipsis on the entity name.
+(Never shows it in next line)
     - Shows only those roles where these legal entity is added.
       - for e.g. `John` is added as a Director in the Partnership `P1` along with other people.
 But in this tab, role column will show only John role.
     - For Partnership, it should be `Owner` & `Any of the governance role`.